cookiesncream716/helloWorld2/README.md

 	  </script>
 	</html>

-The rest of the code to build the plugin will go inside the last set of script tags.
-Inside that set of script tags, create a variable for the plugin.
+3. Inside the last set of script tags, create a variable for the plugin.
 Usually the variable will be a one or two word description of the plugin.

 ```
 var HelloWorld = proto(Gem, function(superclass){})
 ```

-The plugin requires a name property and a constructor method called build, which has three parameters; ticket, optionsObservee, and api.
+4. Plugins require a name property and a constructor method called build, which has three parameters; ticket, optionsObservee, and api.

 ```
 var HelloWorld = proto(Gem, function(superclass){